 Watching Powell, it’s fascinating to see him grow as an actor.
-In just his third talkie, he’s already recognizing the importance of reacting during his dialog exchanges.
+In just his fourth talkie, he’s already recognizing the importance of reacting during his dialog exchanges.

 But this is Chatterton’s movie.
 Bonus points to the script for affording her real agency and even more bonus points to Chatterton herself for out-charming Powell and overcoming the disappointing ending.